 As a first-generation undergrad student who worked full-time through the majority of college, I thought that Career Services was the place for students who needed jobs.
 I didn’t think I needed them because I had a resume and a job already.
 The part that I neglected to understand was the difference between a job and a career.
 It wasn’t until I interned at Career Services at Cal Poly as a grad student that I realized how significantly one’s life can be changed by having a strong support system through the career decision-making process.
 Since then, it has become my professional mission to connect with students throughout their college experience and support them in realizing their dreams.

-Walk-in hours with Samantha are Mondays & Thursdays from 1-3pm in O’Reilly Hall Room 207.
+Walk-in hours with Samantha are Mondays & Wednesdays from 1-3pm in O’Reilly Hall Room 207.

 Assistant Director, Career Advising, Girard School of Business

 Joe joined Merrimack in 2015 and is one of two career advisors for students in the Girard School of Business.
 Prior to Merrimack, Joe started his career in Higher Education with the University of New England, then moved to Southern New Hampshire University where he assisted in the growth of the Military Career Advising department.

 Joe earned his Master of Business Administration (MBA) from Plymouth State University in NH and his Bachelor of Arts in Economics from Keene State College.
 Joe is also a Certified Career Development Facilitator through Lengel Vocational Services, Inc. and holds a Graduate Certificate in the Human Side of Enterprise (HR).